-The side lights, headlights, fog lights and rear fog light can still be switched on manually in the normal way by using lights switch $\Rightarrow$ page 115.
+The side lights, headlights, fog lights and rear fog light can still be switched on manually in the normal way by using the lights switch $\Rightarrow$ page 116.

 The mirror inside the vehicle is fitted with sensors that measure the ambient light.
 The dipped-beam headlights will be switched on automatically if the available light drops below the factory preset value (for instance when driving through a tunnel, etc.).
-The headlights switch off again automatically when the light level increases $\Rightarrow$ $\triangle$ .
+The headlights switch off again automatically when the light level increases $\Rightarrow \Delta$ .

-- The automatic dipped-beam headlights are only intended to assist the driver.
+• The automatic dipped-beam headlights are only intended to assist the driver.
 Automatic dipped-beam headlights do not relieve the driver of his or her responsibility to control them and turn off or turn on the lights manually according to weather or lighting conditions.
-The light sensors are, for example, unable to detect rain and fog you should therefore always switch on the dipped-beam headlights headlight or anti-dazzle function from working correctly or even from working at all.
+The light sensors are, for example, unable to detect rain and fog - you should therefore always switch on the dipped-beam headlights $\mathbb{SO}$ manually in these conditions and when driving after dark.

-□ manually in these conditions and when driving after dark. - Observe all relevant legal requirements when using the signalling and lighting systems described here.
+• Observe all relevant legal requirements when using the signalling and lighting systems described here.

-- If automatic headlight switching is activated, when the ignition is turned off the dipped-beam headlights are turned off, and when the key is removed from the ignition the side lights are turned off. - If you have to attach any type of sticker on the windscreen, do not do so in front of the sensors.
-Doing so could prevent the automatic dipped-beam
+• If automatic headlight switching is activated, when the ignition is turned off the dipped-beam headlights are turned off, and when the key is removed from the ignition the side lights are turned off.

+If you have to attach any type of sticker on the windscreen, do not do so in front of the sensors.
+Doing so could prevent the automatic dipped-beam headlight or anti-dazzle function from working correctly or even from working at all.

-- The warning symbol @ will appear on the instrument panel if a malfunction occurs $\Rightarrow$ page 80. - Observe all relevant legal requirements when using the signalling and lighting systems described here. ■
+- The warning symbol @ will appear on the instrument panel if a malfunction occurs $\Rightarrow$ page 80. - Observe all relevant legal requirements when using the signalling and lighting systems described here.